 - Children’s toys

 Mow your lawn.
 Adult mosquitoes need places to rest during the day, or when a breeze picks up.
 Keep your lawn trimmed and pull any weeds growing near your patio and deck.
 Don’t forget to drain those saucers under your container plants while you’re at it!
 Also, cut back any tree branches that grow close to your house since these provide a windbreak for mosquitoes as well as a way for ants and other pests to enter your home.

 Learn to love citronella.
-Truly natural mosquito control involves citronella.
+Truly natural mosquito repellent involves citronella.
 Mosquitoes hate the smell of citrus, which is why citronella candles, oils and spray can keep them away.
 Citronella comes from the oils of the lemongrass plant, a tropical plant easily grown in containers.
 We keep a pot of it near our deck table where it repels the bloodsuckers and is easily accessible from the kitchen for those nights I’m making Thai food.
 Come winter, we haul it inside and keep it watered, then back out it goes the following summer.